creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-07-07-C2FTrans-Segmentation.md

 &nbsp;

 # Conclusions
 The introduction of C2F transformer in medical image segmentation is interesting, especially the Cross-scale Global Transformer.
-However, the paper is not well written as some important details are missing, e.g. the generation and combination of $$ Q $$, $$ K $$, and $$ V $$ of different dimension in the CGT.
-Moreover, there are some contradictions between some of the steps described in their paper and their GitHub code.

-Their GitHub repository is hard to use (incorrect _requirements.txt_ to setup a working virtual environment, barely commented codes, etc.).
-I have tested their algorithm on the Camus dataset and the results were worse than those given by nnUNet.
+However, their GitHub repository is not easy to use.
+I had a hard time setting up the correct environment.
+I have also tested their algorithm on the Camus dataset and the results were worse than those given by nnUNet.

 &nbsp;